josephxbrick/TabBar/README.md

 	* **text**: the text in the label of the tab
 	* **layer**: the layer that makes up the tab

-* **prior**: an object representing the tab that was previously chosen, containing three properties
+* **priorTab**: an object representing the tab that previously had been chosen, containing three properties
 	* **index**: the zero-based index of the tab
 	* **text**: the text in the label of the tab
 	* **layer**: the layer that makes up the tab